little-world/rust-course/projecta/06-safe-configuration.md

 **Goal**: Wrap each configuration field in a distinct newtype to prevent accidental mixing and enable field-specific validation.

-**Why This Milestone Matters**:

-This is where Rust's **zero-cost abstractions** shine.
-The newtype pattern lets us add compile-time safety without any runtime overhead—it's pure compile-time magic!

 **The Core Problem: Primitive Obsession**: